-This contest is open to fourth and fifth grade South Carolina students.
-Students, individually or in groups of up to four, must develop their entries under the supervision of an adult who assures the entry adheres to the rules and provides general guidance.
-The story and illustrations must be the students’ work and be submitted electronically using the platform Story Jumper.
+The Children’s Book Challenge is open to fourth and fifth grade South Carolina students.
+Students, individually or in groups of up to four, must develop their entries under the supervision of an adult who can provide general guidance and help ensure the entry adheres to the contest rules.
+The story and illustrations must be the students’ work and, when finished, submitted electronically using the StoryJumper platform.

-- Books can be fiction or nonfiction.
+- Books may be fiction or nonfiction.

 - Each entry may use up to two pages for glossary terminology, if desired.

 - Each winning student at the local level will receive $50.
 The teacher will also receive $50.

 - One state-wide grand prize winner will receive $500.
 The supervising teacher will also receive a monetary gift.

 - The statewide winner will be announced in the South Carolina Living magazine and on social media.

 - Winners will receive color copies of their printed book.
 Copies also will be on display in the local co-op offices and sent to state elementary school libraries.

 - Each co-op will select its local winner by Friday, February 25, 2022.

 - All local winners are automatically entered in the state-wide book contest.